The Problem of Extremism in Pakistan: Why is Imran Khan Always Wrong? - Friday times - ExBulletin

 The intention behind the SNC is a reduction of inequalities in society.
 Students from various socio-economic backgrounds are expected to follow the same curriculum.
 It is a noble goal, and that is precisely why it should not be rushed.
 Instead, it should be democratically controlled by a large group of stakeholders.

-The problem is not just with the content, but the way we teach that content, a point rightly raised by my former teacher, Dr Faisal Bari.
-If it is about imparting all education in Urdu, the same way the French and Germans teach their youth, then the question is whether those who study hayatiyat (biology), tabiyat (physics ) and kimiyat (chemistry) have a better understanding of these subjects than those taught in English?
+The problem is not just with the content, but with the way we teach that content, a point rightly made by my former teacher, Dr Faisal Bari.
+If it is a question of imparting all education in Urdu, in the same way the French and Germans teach their youth, then the question is whether those who study hayatiyat (biology), tabiyat (physical ) and kimiyat (chemistry) have a better understanding of these subjects than those taught in English?
 After all, rote learning is as prevalent in Urdu schools as it is in English schools.

 What is needed is to encourage students to think for themselves and ask questions, a task at which many of our educators fail miserably.
 Moreover, this is something the state does not want, as it tries to control independent thinking about the narrative of Islamic and Pakistani studies.
 In short, the state wants to create servants instead of independent young thinkers, who can freely question and make decisions on their own.